 Here are the top 30 marketing terms that you should know.

 1. A/B Testing

-A/B testing (also referred to as bucket testing or split testing) is a method of comparing two versions of a webpage or app against each other to determine which one performs better.
+A/B testing (also referred to as bucket testing or split testing) is a method of comparing two versions of a webpage.
+Against each other to determine which one performs better.
 This practice allows you to make the most of your existing traffic.
 By knowing which version works best, businesses will be able to make meaningful changes to improve lead generation, traffic, and sales.

 B2B stands for business-to-business, which is a business model that focuses on selling products and services to other companies.
-B2B marketing techniques rely on the same principles as consumer marketing except B2B buyers make decisions on price and profit potential alone.
+B2B buyers usually have other things to consider than just look and feel of a product: Cost/Profit ratio, reliability, compliance things etc.